Polesine: Ancient times

 The Adige river flowed more to the north than nowadays and the main course of the Po river was more to the south (more or less it was the current Po of Volano channel).
 This means that in ancient times the area lying between the two rivers was much larger than the current area named Polesine.

-The Greeks founded Adria in the 12th -11th century BC on a former channel of the Po (nowadays it is the lower course of the Canal Bianco river); the channel was given the name Adria and the sea was given the name Adriatic after the colony name.
+The Veneti founded a settlement at Adria in the 12th century BC on a former channel of the Po.
+At that time the main stream of the Po, the Adria channel, flowed into the sea in this area; nowadays it is the lower course of the Canal Bianco river.
+The Adria channel was then recognized to be the lower course of the Mincio river, that was flowing into the Adriatic sea in ancient times.

-The channel Adria was then recognized to be the lower course of the Mincio river, that was flowing into the Adriatic sea in ancient times.
+The Villanovan culture, named for an archaeological site at the village of Villanova, flourished in this area from the tenth until as late as the sixth century BC.
+The foundation of the Etruscan city of Atria (today Adria) dates from 530 to 520 BC.
+The sea was later given the name Adriatic after the city's name.

 Etruscans and Venetians inhabited the area during the 6th and 5th centuries BC, then it was conquered by the Romans.

 Etruscans and Romans decontaminated the area by digging canals for drainage.

 Some historians think that the battle of the Raudine Plain of 101 BC could have been fought in this area.